Diversity, Equity, and Inclusion

 - Gender identities

 - Family compositions

 Having a student body and faculty that more closely reflects the diversity of the city and region we are a part of is important.

 Promoting and engaging conversation about diversity, equity, and inclusion is also an integral piece of being a welcoming and caring community.
 At BUA, we lean into these difficult and sometimes uncomfortable discussions.

-Through our All-School Learning Experiences, All-School Meetings, class meetings, and work conducted in student clubs like the Social Justice Alliance, we are grappling with some of the big issues facing our society and country.
-These conversations are a valued part of the Boston University Academy experience within and beyond the classroom.
+Through our All-School Meetings, class meetings, and work conducted in student clubs like the Social Justice Alliance and Conversations@BUA, we are grappling with some of the big issues facing our society and country.
+This work is a valued part of the Boston University Academy experience within and beyond the classroom.

 We will continue to pair discussion with action in order to ensure that our school community reflects our commitment to diversity, equity, and inclusion.

 African American (5.9%), Asian American (28.6 %), Latino/Hispanic American (5.9%),